Fenced area

 Many members of our community – including dog lovers like ourselves – are unhappy about dogs being allowed to enter this area because it had been known as ‘dog free’ for so many years.

-We have asked the Council, backed by our Councillors, for an urgent solution by returning this to its former status.
+This is why we have urged the Council, backed by our Councillors, for a speedy solution by returning this to its former status.

 Meanwhile we ask that everyone keep the area as clean and safe as possible.